natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 an edge in the right situation.
 While some specifically interact with a PC's race or class, most can be taken by anyone who meets the prerequisites.
-The feats in this book expand upon those in the *Pathfinder Roleplaying Game Core Rulebook,*including a host of new combat feats and metamagic feats.
+The feats in this book expand upon those in the *PF Roleplaying Game Core Rulebook,*including a host of new combat feats and metamagic feats.
 In addition, this chapter also introduces teamwork feats, which function only when two characters with the same feat work together.